 - Sewer Fund Used to account for operations and maintenance of the sewer system.
-This service is primarily contracted with the City of Los Angeles. - Electric Fund Used to account for the operations of the City-owned electric utility services.
+This service is primarily contracted with the City of Los Angeles. - Electric Fund Used to account for the operations of the City-owned electric utility services. - Water Fund Used to account for the operations of the City-owned water utility services.

-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2022 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2023 (in thousands)